Emergency Dentist in Narre Warren

 Broken teeth usually cause excruciating pain.
 It is important to seek urgent dental care to manage the pain and possibly save your tooth.
-If you have a chipped but otherwise intact tooth, it’s unnecessary for an emergency dentist unless there are other signs of damage or discomfort that may indicate problems with bone structure beneath the gum line.
+If you have a chipped but otherwise intact tooth, it’s unnecessary to see an emergency dentist unless there are other signs of damage or discomfort that may indicate problems with the bone structure beneath the gum line.

 Excessive Bleeding Of Gums:

 It’s not unheard of for gums to bleed a little after flossing or if you have been diagnosed with gum disease.
-But, if the bleeding is extreme and continuous accompanied by pain, it could be signifying periodontal disease.
+But, if the bleeding is extreme and continuous, accompanied by pain, it could mean periodontal disease.

 Swollen Mouth or Jaw:

 A swollen jaw is a sign of pain and can be caused by infection, swollen lymph nodes, or, in rare cases, cancer.
 This may also indicate gum disease.
 If you have any questions about the cause of your swelling, it’s best to contact an emergency dentist as soon as possible because they will be able to diagnose what’s going on quickly.